allenc125789/TurtleNAS/README.md

 +files without extensions can seemingly be uploaded/downloaded

++added checkbox to uncheck/check all other chekboxes

 -need to be able to create empty folders

 -folders with files inside can not be deleted yet. that needs work

--need to add checkbox to uncheck/check all other chekboxes

 -need function to upload folders.
 Due to limitations with php, this function must be written with js.